 Data collection for the survey involved direct observation of shoulder belt use, estimated age, and sex.
-Trained field staff observed shoulder belt use of drivers and front-right passengers traveling in passenger cars, sport-utility vehicles, vans/minivans, and pickup trucks during daylight hours July 31 - August 17, 2009.
+Trained field staff observed shoulder belt use of drivers and front-right passengers traveling in passenger cars, sport-utility vehicles, vans/minivans, and pickup trucks during August 3-19, 2010 for the daytime survey and August 5-September 9, 2010 for the nighttime survey.
 Observations of safety belt use, sex, age, vehicle type, and vehicle purpose (commercial or noncommercial) were conducted when a vehicle came to a stop at a traffic light or a stop sign.
 Vehicles were included without regard to the state in which the vehicle was registered.